We just reached 30,000 articles on this wiki! 🥳

 In the GBA version, enter ONETIME in the Cheat menu inside the Option screen to access the Music Test.

 Note that some music tracks cannot be heard in the music test for the SNES version, but they are available in the music test for the GBA version.
 Also, the GBA version has several new tracks that are not found in the SNES version at all.
 Second note, the SNES music track "Rescue Kong" is not used in the GBA version, instead a modified version of the same track is used, called "K. Rool 2".
-Most of the titles of the GBA tracks are from the SNES version's official soundtrack, although the track "Stickerbush Symphony" is renamed "Stickerbrush Symphony".
+Most of the titles of the GBA tracks are from the SNES version's official soundtrack, although the track "Stickerbush Symphony" is renamed "Stickerbrush Symphony", and the previously unamed "Kannon's Klanking" is titled "Kannon's Klaim" after the first level it appears in.
 The track "Run, Rambi!
 Run!" is unused in the GBA remake.

 Music Title (SNES) Music Title (GBA) Music Title (SNES) Music Title (GBA) Music Title (SNES) Music Title (GBA)